Zoé Whitley

-Zoé Whitley (born 30 December 1979) is an American art historian and curator who has been director of Chisenhale Gallery since 2020.
+Zoé Whitley (born 30 December 1979) is an American art historian and curator.
+Between 2020 and March 2025, Whitley directed Chisenhale Gallery.
 Based in London, she has held curatorial positions at the Victoria and Albert Museum, the Tate galleries, and the Hayward Gallery.
-At the Tate galleries, Whitley co-curated the 2017 exhibition Soul of a Nation: Art in the Age of Black Power, which was described by ARTnews as one of the most important art exhibitions of the 2010s.
+At the Tate galleries, Whitley co-curated the 2017 exhibition Soul of a Nation: Art in the Age of Black Power, which ARTnews called one of the most important art exhibitions of the 2010s.
 Soon after she was chosen to organise the British pavilion at the 2019 Venice Biennale.

 Whitley's research interests include contemporary artists and art practices from Africa and the African diaspora.

 Early life and education

-Zoé Whitley was born on 30 December 1979 in Washington, D.C.
+Zoé Whitley was born in Washington, D.C., on 30 December 1979.
 Her family moved to Los Angeles, California, when she was a teenager.
 In high school, she took classes on art history and studio art.
-She recalled taking a trip to the Getty Villa after her parents could not afford to send her on a school trip to Europe.
+She has recalled taking a trip to the Getty Villa around the time because her parents could not afford to send her on a school trip to Europe.

 Whitley attended Swarthmore College in Pennsylvania, where she studied art history and French.
-For her first assignment on contemporary art, Whitley recounted basing her essay on the thoughts that a black security guard working at the Philadelphia Museum of Art gave her about Nigredo (1984), a painting by Anselm Kiefer: "Everything that ended up in my essay, which my art-history professor said was really excellent, came from what he was able to share with me."
+For her first assignment on contemporary art, Whitley recounted basing her essay on the thoughts that a Black security guard working at the Philadelphia Museum of Art gave her about Nigredo (1984), a painting by Anselm Kiefer: "Everything that ended up in my essay, which my art-history professor said was really excellent, came from what he was able to share with me."

 While attending Swarthmore, in 1999, Whitley completed an internship at the costume and textiles department of the Los Angeles County Museum of Art.
 There, department head Sharon Takeda and her colleague, Kaye Spilker, recommended Whitley become a curator.
-On their advice, Whitley studied at the Royal College of Art in London, where she earned a master's degree in design history.
-Her master's thesis examined black representation in Vogue magazine.
-She later earned a PhD from the University of Central Lancashire, where her work was supervised by British artist and curator Lubaina Himid.
+On their advice, Whitley studied at the Royal College of Art in London after graduating from Swarthmore in 2001, and earned a master's degree in design history.
+Her master's thesis examined Black representation in Vogue magazine.
+She earned a PhD from the University of Central Lancashire with British artist and curator Lubaina Himid.